Approximate 11 minute read

 Like the Andy Stanley and Steven Furtick examples, the camera is perpendicular to the subject’s shoulder-line and is at eye-level.
 The subject is framed center with about 6% headroom.

 What if the principle is not someone speaking but is instead a singer?
-Here is Rihanna from the Global Citizen Festival which airs on NBC (MSNBC/ CNBC).
+Here is Rihanna from the Global Citizen Festival which airs on MSNBC.

-As we see, all the same principles apply, the MCU is centered, the camera is at eye-level and the shot has about 6% headroom.
+As we see, all the same principles noted previously apply.
+The MCU is centered, the camera is at eye-level and the shot has about 6% headroom.

 Let’s move on to MED (Medium) tight-follow shots:

-Here we see a tight-follow MED (Medium) shot from the Greg Laurie, Harvest Christian Fellowship.
+Here we see a tight-follow MED (Medium) FoV with Greg Laurie, Harvest Christian Fellowship.

 The MED is centered, eye-level and in this case has about 6.5% headroom.